 - Qualitative research methods and research ethics

 My doctoral research explored how young people use MySpace and Facebook to construct a reflexive sense of identity and belonging.
 Post-PhD, I’ve continued to study Facebook use, focussing more on sustained long-term use of the site amongst young people, to better understand how people reflect on and make sense of their own digital traces.
-I’ve also branched out into other areas of sociology, including gender and sexuality (looking at how young queer people use social media) and leisure studies (exploring how tourists use social media).
+I’ve also branched out into other areas of sociology, including gender and sexuality (looking at how young queer people use social media), leisure studies (exploring how tourists use social media), and in the context of alcohol consumption and drinking cultures.

 The other part of my job – which I love – is teaching.
 I have taught into a range of subjects in the areas of sociology, cultural and media studies, youth studies, and internet studies.
 For a full list of courses/units I have taught into, see my teaching page.

-Beyond teaching and research, I’m engaged in a range of service activities and professional associations, including an evaluation of a Smith Family project in Tasmania aimed at increasing educational outcomes for young disadvantaged people.
-I’m on the steering committee for the Institute for the Study of Social Change (ISC) and on the executive , responsible for the Association’s digital media.
-I’m also a proud member of The Australian Sociological Association (TASA), the Consortium of Youth, Generations and Culture (CYGC), the Association of Internet Researchers (AoIR), and the Digital Data & Society Consortium.
+Beyond teaching and research, I’m engaged in a range of service activities and professional associations.
+I’m a member of The Australian Sociological Association (TASA), the Consortium of Youth, Generations and Culture (CYGC), the Association of Internet Researchers (AoIR), and the Digital Data & Society Consortium.